-Two optocoupled general purpose outputs are available.
-The meaning of the two outputs Output 1 and Output 2 can be defined by the user.
-They are typically used to signal the data collection result.
+Three general purpose outputs are available and their meaning can be defined by the user.
+They are typically used either to signal the data collection result or to control an external lighting system.

-CBX100/500 Description +V Power Source - Outputs 01+ Output 1 + opto-isolated and polarity sensitive 01- Output 1 - opto-isolated and polarity sensitive 02+ Output 2 + opto-isolated and polarity sensitive 02- Output 2 - opto-isolated and polarity sensitive -V Power Reference - Outputs
+CBX100/500 Description +V Power Source - Outputs 01+ Output 1 + opto-isolated and polarity sensitive 01- Output 1 - opto-isolated and polarity sensitive 02+ Output 2 + opto-isolated and polarity sensitive 02- Output 2 - opto-isolated and polarity sensitive 03A Output 3 non opto-isolated (only available on CBX500) -V Power Reference - Outputs